-16. Other Information

-16.1 Material Safety Data Sheet

-The European Directive 91/155/EEC which described the requirements for Material Safety Data Sheets had been repealed by the Regulation concerning the Registration, Evaluation, Authorization and Restriction of Chemicals on June 1st, 2007 (REACH-Regulation 1907/2006/EC).
-The requirement to publish a Material Safety Data Sheet applies to all suppliers of substances and preparations.
-As already defined under the former Directive there is no requirement to develop and maintain a Material Safety Data Sheet for products such as Batteries.

-16.2 Substances of Very High Concern (SVHC)

-The publications of the European Chemicals Agency on substances of very high concern are monitored by EXIDE.
+16. Other Information 16.1 Safety Data Sheet The European Directive 91/155/EEC which described the requirements for Material Safety Data Sheets had been repealed by the Regulation concerning the Registration, Evaluation, Authorization and Restriction of Chemicals on June 1st, 2007 (REACH-Regulation 1907/2006/EC, Art.
+31).
+The requirement to publish a Safety Data Sheet applies to all suppliers of substances and preparations.
+As already defined under the former Directive there is no requirement to develop and maintain a Safety Data Sheet for products such as Batteries.
+16.2 Substances of Very High Concern (SVHC) The publications of the European Chemicals Agency on substances of very high concern are monitored by EXIDE.
 As defined by REACH, customers will receive the required information if an updated publication may add a substance relevant for our products to the list of SVHC's.
 On 19 December 2012, four Lead compounds used in the process of battery manufacturing - Lead Monoxide, Lead Tetroxide, Tetralead Trioxide Sulphate and Pentalead Tetraoxide Sulphate - were placed on the Candidate List of Substances of Very High Concern under Annex XIV of the REACH.
 Batteries ready for use do not contain any substance of very high concern.
 Irrespective of the Battery design, this applies to all batteries containing electrolyte (flooded, MHF, Gel, AGM).
 Dry Batteries / dry cells (dry charged plates, delivered without electrolyte) contain more than 0,1 % of Lead Monoxide.
-Lead Monoxide (CAS Nr.: 1317-36-8) is listed as a substance of very high concern, hence customers of dry batteries receive the required information on Lead monoxide along with the product.
+Lead Monoxide (CAS Nr.: 1317-36-8) is listed as a substance of very high concern.
 Once the batteries / cells are filled with electrolyte all Lead Monoxide is transformed and the presence of any SVHC has ended.

-16.3 GHS labels

-Among others the European GHS regulation describes classification and labelling of chemicals and preparations.
-Doing so, the GHS regulation is step by step repealing the current classification and labelling requirements defined in the Chemical Agents Directive (67/548/EC).
+16.3 GHS labels Among others the European GHS regulation describes classification and labelling of chemicals and preparations.
 GHS is not a regulation that describes labelling requirements for products such as Lead Acid Batteries.
 The six pictograms on batteries target to provide safety information and are based on an international standard (EN 50342).
-For the time being these labels remain unaffected.

-16.4 General

-The information given above is provided in good faith based on existing knowledge and does not constitute an assurance of safety under all conditions.
+These labels remain unaffected.
+16.4 General The information given above is provided in good faith based on existing knowledge and does not constitute an assurance of safety under all conditions.
 It is the user's responsibility to observe all laws and regulations applicable for storage, use, maintenance or disposal of the product.
 If there are any queries, the supplier should be consulted.
 However, this shall not constitute a guarantee for any specific product features and shall not establish a legally valid contractual relationship.